Shechterlab/nextflow-rnaseq/README.md

 # nextflow-rnaseq-deseq2 overview

-#Run nextflow-rnaseq pipeline followed by DESEQ2 with EnhancedVolcano Output on Einstein's HPC
+#Run nextflow-rnaseq pipeline followed by rMATS and DESEQ2 with Splicing Event Violin Plots and EnhancedVolcano Output on Einstein's HPC

 #The genome reference files are located at: /gs/gsfs0/users/shechter-lab/data/NGS/stds/refgenie/hg38/